Do you know what you are going to teach your preschooler… Why not try a preschool theme?

 Thematic units help with:

 Multiple opportunities to be immediately successful Kids are exposed to many learning styles (audio, visual, tactile, etc.) in a thematic units and given exposure to different ways to express understand and express what and how they’re learning.

 Expand Prior Knowledge- This is basically the overarching goal of every lesson whether you are homeschooling or your child attends public school.
 The big idea is what do you know about ______ & how do we grow that knowledge?

 Young children need A LOT of repetition but too much of the same stuff isn’t engaging so I rotate my son’s favorite learning activities using activity calendars!

 - Sensory bins and play invitations

 - and my personal favorite real life experience (a trip to a nearby pumpkin patch or farm)

-Thematic units are popular because they lend themselves to naturally include a multitude of learning styles, modalities and cross cutting concepts.
+Preschool Themes are popular because they lend themselves to naturally include a multitude of learning styles, modalities and cross cutting concepts.
 Also, it works well in a variety of settings.
 Use this in the classroom or while homeschooling.
-Thematic units are less about structured times for language arts or math (specifically) and more of a free-form routine.
+Thematic units are less about structured times for language arts or math (specifically) and more of a free-form routine or center.

 Planning Thematic Units